 Once you’re on the API Keys page, what you’ll need to do here is create a new API key.

-Once you’ve created your new API key, you’ll need to add it to Thrive Leads.
+Once you’ve created your new API key, you’ll need to add it to your Thrive Leads software.

 To do this, simply copy the API Key (long numbers and letters), then log back into your WordPress dashboard and go to Thrive Dashboard > Manage API Connections > Add New Connection > select MailChimp under Email Marketing, then paste the code into the box provided.
 See image below.